Çorman, Lachin

 Çorman (Chorman) is a village in the Lachin District of Azerbaijan.

 History

 The village was located in the Armenian-occupied territories surrounding Nagorno-Karabakh, coming under the control of ethnic Armenian forces during the First Nagorno-Karabakh War in the early 1990s.
 The village subsequently became part of the breakaway Republic of Artsakh as part of its Kashatagh Province, where it was known as Chormank (Չորմանք).
 It was returned to Azerbaijan as part of the 2020 Nagorno-Karabakh ceasefire agreement.

+The Lachin District was handed back to Azerbaijan on 1 December 2020 under the terms of the ceasefire agreement.

 Historical heritage sites

 Historical heritage sites in and around the village include a 9th/10th-century khachkar, a 17th-century cemetery, and two 17th-century tombstones.
+A 2021 report on Armenian cultural heritage also lists the 17th-century cemetery at Chormank among the village's recorded monuments.